GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/protocol.md

      In the latter case, the voter is sent back to the PBS; go to step
      6. For all other cases, an EA will assist the voter.

+### Post-Election Protocols

+There are three different-but-interacting protocols used to conclude and audit an election.

+One part of concluding an election is closing the polls and collecting all cast and spoiled ballots for tabulation and auditing.
+The evidence generated during an election is also collected for post-election processing.
+That evidence in our protocol is the cryptographic aggregation of all secure logs from all devices, and the data therein includes a CVR and ballot image for every cast or cryptographically spoiled ballot.

 ### Post-Election Subprotocol: Concluding an Election

+Election officials main focus in concluding an election is first, tabulating the cast ballots and, second, auditing the election and its evidence.

+The *Tabulation Device* consumes the CVRs and ballot images and produces a tabulation, which is reported by the Electoral Commission as a *Provisional Result*.
+A wise Electoral Commission will use several independently developed tabulator concurrently to confirm results.

+Next, election officials export *Evidence* from the *Evidence Server*.
+They use that evidence to both (a) perform one or more *cryptographic verifications* of the evidence and (b) conduct a Risk-Limiting Audit.

+If both these verifications and RLA confirm the Provisional Result, and officials' audits of other election artifacts show that the election was well-run and sound, then the Electoral Commission declares a *Certified Result* that agrees with the Provisional Result.

+If the RLA fails, then either:
+ - a forensic examination of the evidence and voting devices is necessary in the case of evidence of fraud, a security event, or otherwise, or
+ - a manual hand-count is necessary because the election is too close to call with the evidence on-hand and electoral statue dictates how provisional and certified results are arrived at.

 ### Post-Election Subprotocol: Third Party Verification

+Third parties, such as arbitrary members of the public, representatives from participating political parties, the media, NGOs, etc. can perform independent cryptographic verifications.
+Third parties can download *evidence* from the *Evidence Server* and check that evidence with an *Election Verifier*.

+An *Election Verifier* consumes evidence and produces a report about that evidence.
+A report either confirms that the evidence is cryptographically well-formed, or reports on warnings and errors about the evidence.

+Third parties can also use one or more independent *Tabulator*s to consume evidence and produce their own *Third-Party Result*.

+If any third party's verification fails or tabulation does not match the Provisional Result reported by the Electoral Commission, they notify the authorities and an investigation ensues.

+@todo kiniry An unspecified protocol will be used by third parties to share their evaluation of the evidence, including their independent tabulations.

 ### Post-Election Subprotocol: Voter Verification

+Each voter that participated in the election, or any other member of the public who is given evidence artifacts from voters, can conduct a *voter verification* as well.
+Voter verification focuses on the cryptographic evaluation of cast and spoiled ballot receipts.
+Voters or their proxies interact with the Evidence Server in order to look up their receipt information.

+Any of the following circumstances has a voter report to the Electoral Authorities a voter verification failure:
+ - a spoiled ballot receipt is not verifiable
+ - a spoiled ballot is not found in the evidence
+ - a spoiled ballot's contents do not match the decrypted ballot information that is found in the evidence
+ - a cast ballot's receipt is not verifiable

+@todo kiniry If all of a voter's receipts are verifiable and their spoiled ballots contents match the evidence, then the use an unspecified protocol to report to the public their evalution of the evidence.

+Voters can, of course, use the previous subprotocol and perform their own independent cryptographic verification of the entire election's evidence and perform their own tabulation.